prathambhatt7254/data-analysis-agent/README.md

 # Data Analysis Agent

-An AI-powered data analysis agent that lets you ask questions about any CSV dataset in plain English.
+An AI-powered data analysis agent that lets you ask questions about any dataset in plain English.
 The agent uses Claude's API to automatically write and execute SQL queries, handle errors, and present results — no SQL knowledge required.

+## Supported File Types

+- **CSV** (.csv) — comma-separated values
+- **XLSX** (.xlsx) — Excel spreadsheets
+- **TSV** (.tsv) — tab-separated values
+- **SQLite** (.db, .sqlite, .sqlite3) — database files with single or multiple tables

 ## How It Works

-1. You provide a CSV file
+1. You point the agent at a data file (any supported type)
 2. The agent loads it into an in-memory SQLite database
 3. You ask questions in plain English
 4. The agent figures out what SQL to run, executes it, and gives you the answer